-21. Is there a special regime for domestic and/or globally systemically important banks?
+22. Is there a special regime for domestic and/or globally systemically important banks?

 G-SIIs and O-SIIs are required to comply with special capital buffers.
 The G-SII buffer, is a mandatory capital surcharge built up of CET1 and applied at the consolidated level of the identified banking groups' additional capital requirements for systemically important banks.
 The capital surcharge may vary between 1% and 3.5% depending on the degree of systemic importance of the relevant bank.
 According to publicly available information, there is no bank established in Luxembourg identified as a G-SII.
 The O-SII buffer is applied on a consolidated/sub-consolidated or solo basis.
 In this respect, the CSSF takes its decisions after consultation with the BCL and after requesting the opinion of the Comité du Risque Systémique.
-The O-SII buffer may reach up to 3% or even surpass this threshold if the European Commission's authorisation has been granted.
+As per European Systemic Risk Board (the "ESRB") changes, from the 6th of October 2023, the combined buffer requirements for Luxembourg are 3 to 3.5%.
 The CSSF and the BCL have jointly developed a calibration methodology designed to translate the systemic importance of the institutions into O-SII buffer rates.

-22. What are the sanctions the regulator(s) can order in the case of a violation of banking regulations?
+23. What are the sanctions the regulator(s) can order in the case of a violation of banking regulations?